 After a few days of icing, switching to heat may be necessary to help open up blood vessels and promote mobility around your wrist.
 This can bring in fresh oxygen and help improve blood flow to your median nerve.
 Heat can also soothe sore muscles around your wrist and hand.

 Since using both ice and heat may be necessary to treat your CTS, it may be a good idea to find a therapy wrap that can be used as either a cold pack or a hot pack.
-The ElastoGel Hot/Cold Wrist Wrap is the perfect therapy device to get started on treating the inflammation that may occur with carpal tunnel syndrome.
-This wrap fits snugly around your wrist, and it can be used as ice for initial cooling, and then as heat to improve circulation and mobility as healing progresses.
+Find the perfect therapy device to get started on treating the inflammation that may occur with carpal tunnel syndrome.

 Be sure to check in with your doctor before treating your carpal tunnel syndrome to be sure you are using heat and ice properly.